 Patricia Rose Studio Doll Press Molds

 Patricia Rose is a doll maker who teaches the art of doll making and offers learning materials based on dolls made from polymer clay in original press molds.
 The molds are very adaptable and are a good way to make a range of dolls in a particular scale.
 Full body molds and molds for faces are available.
 Some molds are still available in hydrostone, a form of plaster, while other molds are now being made in plastic which can be used with polymer clay, or other materials.

 07 of 08

-Sculpy make a wide variety of basic push molds for polymer clay.
-This particular mold will make miniature doll heads, hands and feet, although the proportions or characters may not suit your purposes.
-Sculpy make many detail push molds, some of which may be small enough to use for miniature projects.
+Sculpy makes a wide variety of basic push molds for polymer clay.
+This particular mold will make miniature doll heads, hands, and feet, although the proportions or characters may not suit your purposes.
+Sculpy makes many detail push molds, some of which may be small enough to use for miniature projects.

 08 of 08